FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Evangelisti, Evangelisto, Evangelista and others.

 This web page shows only a small excerpt of our Evangelisti research.
-Another 345 words (25 lines of text) are included under the topic Early Evangelisti History in all our PDF Extended History products.
+Another 345 words (25 lines of text) are included under the topic Early Evangelisti History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Evangelisti Notables in all our PDF Extended History products.
+More information is included under the topic Early Evangelisti Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Michele Evangelisto, who settled in Ashtabula Co., OH sometime between 1875 and 1906; and Filomena Evangelista, who arrived in Worcester, MA sometime between 1885 and 1939..